TGX 1.1.1

 Definition: Box2.h:151

-The TGX library support font using:
+The TGX library supports fonts using:

 Note

-• Arial (non AA font): #include "font_tgx_Arial.h"
+• Arial (non-AA font): #include "font_tgx_Arial.h"

-• Arial Bold (non AA font): #include "font_tgx_Arial_Bold.h"
+• Arial Bold (non-AA font): #include "font_tgx_Arial_Bold.h"

 • OpenSans (AA font): #include "font_tgx_OpenSans.h"